tomtseng/georegions/README.md

 ```

 These results were produced through the most excellent and rigorous method of
-entering queries into the rails console by hand a couple of times.
+entering queries into the rails console by hand on my laptop a couple of times.

 ## Notes
 * [This article](http://daniel-azuma.com/articles/georails/part-8) was a
   valuable resource.
+* Don't bother running `rake test` because none of the tests work.